AlexDemure/fastgenerator/README.md

 ## Automating Post-Generation Tasks

-FastGenerator allows you to execute scripts after generating files.
+gadcodegen allows you to execute scripts after generating files.
 These scripts can perform tasks such as formatting, linting, or additional file modifications.

 #### Example
 ```